Tapa cloth: Niue

 Niuean tapa is known as hiapo.
 Samoan missionaries brought [Samoan] siapo with them to Niue in the 1830s.
 In the 1880s a new style developed with a fine free-hand decoration, possibly created by a single community.

 Hiapo has not been produced in Niue since the early 1900s.
 Surviving samples show that hiapo was decorated with freehand painting, not rubbing or stencilling.
 Designs include rectangular or circular designs, with abstract plant forms, people, stars and fish.
 The purpose served by Niuean hiapo is largely unknown.
 Hiapo beaters are called ike in Niue.

 Hawaii

 Tapa made in Hawaii is known as kapa.
 Traditionally, it was made from the paper mulberry tree and other trees, with the bark being beaten with a four-sided beater on a stone anvil.
 Kapa making was usually done by women.
 Kapa was used for clothing, bed covers and banners.

+Sulawesi

+Barkcloth in Sulawesi, Indonesia is called "fuya", and has been used for major rites such as puberty, marriage, death, for at least 4000 years.
+Its manufacture is nearly extinct in Indonesia.
+The Weltmuseum collection in Vienna holds hundreds of barkcloth coverings, which claims that its use declined over time due to Christianization, Islamicization, modernization, and the prevalence of washable woven textiles such as batik.